Visa Application Process for Germany

 Required documents for a Schengen visa

-• Valid passport (this remains with the embassy during the processing time)
+Passport Valid passport required.
+Original passport.
+Remains with the embassy during processing.

 Various other documents are required for a German national visa, depending on the purpose of the stay, such as proof of educational qualifications and language skills.